thousandbrainsproject/tbp.monty/docs/future-work/cmp-hierarchy-improvements/send-similarity-encoding-object-id-to-next-level-test.md

 title: Send Similarity Encoding Object ID to Next Level & Test
 ---

 We have implemented the ability to encode object IDs using sparse-distributed representations (SDRs), and in particular can use this as a way of capturing similarity and disimlarity between objects.
-Using such encodings in learned [Associative Connections](add-associative-connections.md), we should observe a degree of natural generalization when recognizing compositional objects.
+Using such encodings in learned [Top Down Connections](add-top-down-connections.md), we should observe a degree of natural generalization when recognizing compositional objects.

 For example, assume a Monty system learns a dinner table setting with normal cuttlery and plates.
 Separately, the system learns about medieval instances of cuttlery and plates, but never sees them arranged in a dinner table setting.
 Based on the similarity of the medieval cutterly objects to their modern counterparts, the objects should have considerable overlap in their SDR encodings.